bcgov/fasstrshiny/CODE_DESIGN.md

 See the internal dataset, `parameters`.
 It is created in `data-raw/parameters.R` and includes parameter `id`s, `tooltips` and how they correspond to fasstr arguments.

+## Spinners
+Spinners are created with the `shinycssloaders` package.
+The global options are set in `global.R`.
+Every output that requires a progress spinner needs to be wrapped with `withSpinner()` in `ui.R`.

 ## Future considerations

 ### Interactive Plots